|Clinical Trials Registration|

 Manuscripts are accepted for review with the understanding that the same work has not been previously published, that it is not under consideration for publication elsewhere, and that its submission for publication has been approved by all persons listed as authors and by the appropriate authority at the institution where the work was carried out.

-Manuscripts undergo initial review by JHM Editors at which time a decision whether to request peer review is made, usually within 7 business days.
+Manuscripts undergo initial review by JHM Editors at which time a decision whether to request peer review is made.

 If a revision is requested, authors will have 45 days in which to submit their revised manuscript.
 Extensions will be considered on a case-by-case basis.